 All activities associated with students in the professional veterinary degree program are coordinated through the College of Veterinary Medicine Office of Academic Affairs.
 These activities include, but are not limited to:

 We see a variety of species from all over the southeastern United States including hawks, vultures, ospreys, kites, falcons, owls, eagles and harriers.
 In the past, we have taken in birds from Mississippi, Florida, Georgia and Alabama.
 We see birds that are migrating through the southeast and some that are year round residents.
-The most common bird we see is the Red-tailed Hawk followed by the Barred Owl.
+The most common birds we see are Red-shouldered Hawks, Red-tailed Hawks and Barred Owls.

 During the spring, we take in many nestlings and fledglings that have been misidentified as “orphans”.
 We have non-releasable raptors that act as foster parents for these orphans.
 Rarely, we see birds that present for reasons other than trauma or being orphaned.